aws-samples/iot-dotnet-publisher-consumer/README.md

 Then perform a 'dotnet restore' in the terminal.
 It will grab the assemblies for System.Security.Cryptography.X509Certificates.

-Then create an instance of Mqtt client object with IOT endpoint, broker port for MQTT, X509Certificate object for root certificate, X5092certificate object for device certificate and Mqttsslprotocols enumeration for TLS1.2.
+Then create an instance of Mqtt client object with IoT endpoint, broker port for MQTT, X509Certificate object for root certificate, X5092certificate object for device certificate and Mqttsslprotocols enumeration for TLS1.2.

-You can subscribe to the AWS IOT messages by specifying the Topic as string array and Qos level as byte array.
+You can subscribe to the AWS IoT messages by specifying the Topic as string array and Qos level as byte array.
 Prior to this event callbacks for MqttMsgSubscribed and MqttMsgPublishReceived should be implemented.
-The following code snippet covers all of that :-
+The following code snippet covers all of that.
+Make sure to update the iotEndpoint variable with the name of your account's IoT endpoint if it was not updated when running the provisioning script.

 ``` c#
 private static ManualResetEvent manualResetEvent;